PTW-TUDa/eta_utility/docs/guide/install.rst

 There are multiple classes of optional requirements.
 If you would like to use some of the optional components, please install one or more of the following:

-- *eta_x*: Contains dependencies for the optimization part of the framework
+- *eta-x*: Contains dependencies for the optimization part of the framework
 - *examples*: Dependencies required to run the examples
 - *develop*: All of the above and additional dependencies for the continuous integration processes.
 Required when performing development work on eta_utility.